PCOS and mood swings: How does PCOS affect your mood?

 Why does PCOS cause mood swings?

-PCOS is closely associated with insulin resistance, where the body is resistant to the effects of insulin and therefore more insulin is produced.
-This leads a high amount of insulin in the bloodstream, which through a series of steps, results in your ovaries producing more testosterone and other androgens.
+PCOS is sometimes associated with insulin resistance, where the body is resistant to the effects of insulin and therefore more insulin is produced.
+This leads to a high amount of insulin in the bloodstream, which through a series of steps, results in your ovaries producing more testosterone and other androgens.
 The excess androgens, often described as “male hormones”, present in ladies with PCOS result in many of the physical symptoms of PCOS including hirsutism (unwanted hair growth), acne and male pattern baldness.
 Suffering from insulin resistance also has an adverse effect on weight, resulting in many ladies with PCOS being overweight and struggling to lose weight.

 The body and the mind are intrinsically linked, and they both constantly affect one another so it can be a struggle for ladies with PCOS deal with these symptoms and they can result in feelings of hopelessness